andreped/GradientAccumulator/README.md

 ```

 ## Acknowledgements
-This implementation is derived from the work of @fsx950223, which is a closed PR https://github.com/tensorflow/addons/pull/2525 to TF-addons.
+This implementation is derived from the work of @fsx950223, @stefan-falk, and others, which is a closed PR https://github.com/tensorflow/addons/pull/2525 to TF-addons.
-Hence, all credit to him and the people who contributed to the work!
+Hence, all credit to them and the people who contributed to the work!
 Sadly, the proposed implementation was not merged,
-as there were some unresolved issues with it.
-However, I think it is close to working, and I will use this project
+as there were some unresolved issues with it, especially regarding multi-GPU training.
+However, I think it is
-to try to solve it.
+close to working, and I will use this project to try to solve it.